 - //input[@id='hp-widget__sfrom' and @type='text']//preceding-sibling::span

 CSS Locator (By.cssSelector (String selector))

-Selectors are patterns that match against elements in a DOM, and is one of several techniques that can be used to select elements in webpage
+Selectors are patterns that match against elements in a DOM and are several techniques that we can use to select elements in a webpage.

 1 > ID